john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 ## Other Skills

-I would be happy to discuss my experience with and exposure to: Python, MySQL, XML, XSLT, XSL-FO, RelaxNG, Apache HTTP Server, nginx, HTML, CSS, SEO.
+I would be happy to discuss my experience with and exposure to:
+Python, MySQL, XML, XSLT, XSL-FO, RelaxNG, Apache HTTP Server, Nginx, HTML, CSS, Search Engine Optimization (SEO).

 # Recent Projects